- What are Scholarly Concentrations, and how do I learn more about each?

 - Does my summer project need to be related to my Scholarly Concentration in order to receive the Health Services Scholarship (HSS)?

-- While we strive to fund as many projects as possible, first priority will be given to students enrolled in a Scholarly Concentration AND submit a project that is directly related to their concentration area.
+While we strive to fund as many projects as possible, first priority will be given to students enrolled in a Scholarly Concentration AND submit a project that is directly related to their concentration area.
 To ensure your summer project meets this requirement, please speak with your Scholarly Concentration Director.

 - How long does my project need to be?

-- I haven’t heard back from a potential mentor or organization I emailed; what should I do?
+- I haven’t heard back from a potential mentor or organization I emailed.
+What should I do?

-- Don’t worry - this happens often!
+Don’t worry — this happens often!
 We suggest waiting for at least 14 days before sending another follow-up email.
-Because of this, we highly suggest starting to look for projects and mentors sooner rather than later!
+Because of this, we highly suggest starting to look for projects and mentors sooner rather than later.
 Physicians and community organizations are busy, and we always want to be respectful of their time and email boxes.
 One of the quickest ways to not get a response is by overloading them with emails and being inpatient.
-Consider calling the organization to speak with someone, but after 2-3 contacts with no response, it is probably a good sign that this may be a difficult relationship to establish for a project.
+Consider calling the organization to speak with someone, but after 2–3 contacts with no response, it is probably a good sign that this may be a difficult relationship to establish for a project.

 - Can I do more than one activity over the summer?